lturing/implementing-algorithms/deep_learning_papers/readme.md

 #### attention in computer vision
 1, spatial attention: only consider the 2d h*w weight, and the weight will be broadcasted in c channels.
-2, channel attention: only consider the channel c weight, and the weight will be broadcasted in h and w.
+2, channel attention: only consider the channel c weight, and the weight will be broadcasted in h and w.[ref](https://arxiv.org/pdf/1611.05594.pdf)

 - [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf)
 - [Neural Turing Machines](https://arxiv.org/pdf/1410.5401.pdf)